-NOTE: We recommend that you check and clean this strainer after each tankful of water during the first few uses of the water pump system.
-Thereafter, remember to check it at least yearly, such as during winterization procedures.
+NOTE: We recommend that you check and clean the strainer after each tankful of water during the first few uses of the water pump system.
+Thereafter, remember to check it at least yearly, and be sure to empty water from it during winterization procedures.
 Unscrew bowl and remove to clean strainer